saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 <details><summary><span className="api delete">DELETE</span><code>/api/1/testers/&#123;tester-id&#125;</code></summary>
 <p></p>

-Delete a single tester, remove them from any tester-groups they might be in, and invalidate all invitations that were sent.
+Delete a single tester, remove them from any tester-groups they might be in, and invalidate all invitations that are sent.

 #### Responses